-24 LAB, 1.5 UNITS
+96 LEC, 1.5 UNITS

-Directed supervision of clinical component of advanced Medical/ Surgical nursing.
+Directed supervision of clinical component of advanced Medical/Surgical nursing.
 Includes direct, transcultural client care, assessment, documentation, and medication administration, utilizing effective communication, and current technologies.
 The student will concentrate on clients with multisystem disorders.
 Settings include simulation lab and acute health care settings.
 Enrollment is limited to students who have been accepted into the nursing program.

-NURS 232 - OBSTETRICAL NURSING
+NURS 232 - Obstetrical Nursing

 This course focuses on the maternal client, introducing the anatomy and function of male and female reproductive systems, normal and abnormal fetal development, nursing care of women with complications during pregnancy, care of mother and infant during normal labor and birth and with complications of labor and birth, postpartum care, and care of the newborn.
 Enrollment Limitation: students must be accepted into the LVN Program.
-Co-requisite: NURS 234.

-NURS 234 - OBSTETRICAL NURSING LAB I
+NURS 234 - Obstetrical Nursing Laboratory I